 Lack of Proper Training

-A worker who doesn't understand lockout-tagout procedures is a worker at risk of electrocution.
+A worker who doesn't understand lockout-tagout procedures risks electrocution.
 Someone operating a lathe without proper training might lose a limb in seconds.
-Yet training gaps persist across industries, often because organizations lack systems to track who's been trained on what, when certifications expire, or which employees need refresher courses.
+According to OSHA training requirements, training gaps persist across industries because organizations lack systems to track certifications, expiration dates, and refresher course needs.

 Common training deficiencies that lead to accidents:

-- Safety protocol ignorance: An employee unaware of confined space entry standards, hot work procedures, or emergency responses.
+- Safety protocol ignorance: Employees unaware of confined space entry standards, hot work procedures, or emergency response protocols.

 CMMS solutions for training management:

-- Certification tracking: Keep a digital record of every employee's training, qualifications, and expiration dates in a single, centralized location.
+- Certification tracking: Maintain digital records of every employee's training, qualifications, and expiration dates in one centralized location.

 Inadequate Hazard Identification